 Brooklyn Tech Admissions Process

-The examination covers computation and word problems for its math section, and grammar and reading comprehension for its verbal section.
+The exam covers computation and word problems for its math section, and grammar and reading comprehension for its verbal section.
 For the September 2011 round of admissions, approximately 30,000 students took the SHSAT.
 Out of that number, 23, 085 listed Brooklyn Tech as their first choice.
-Roughly 1,951 offers were made–the most out of any of the specialized high schools in New York City partly because of its size.
+Roughly 1,951 offers were made-the most out of any of the specialized high schools in New York City partly because of its size.

 Overview of the School

 Administratively designated as High School 430, Brooklyn Technical High School is a prestigious New York City public high school with a specialization in mathematics, engineering, science, and technology.
 The institution is one of the three original specialized high schools under the New York City Department of Education, alongside Bronx High School of Science and Stuyvesant High School.
 Brooklyn Tech has the reputation of being one of the most selective and esteemed public high schools in the country.

 Over the years, the specialized high school has remained true to its original goal of building a workforce that’s more technically literate while keeping updated with the latest technological innovation and skills.
 Known as the largest of the specialized schools in the city, Brooklyn Tech provides students with an exciting environment for building, designing, and working with their hands.

 One of the governing ideals of the school is the belief that students enjoy learning more when they can feel, touch, and do things.
 This can be seen across all subject areas but most recognizable in the labs and workshops of the school’s 18 scientific or technical “majors.”